Hanqiu8/tensor2tensor/tensor2tensor/insights/README.md

 }
 ```

+Replace the angle brackets with a string containing what is correct for you.

-With that saved to `configuration.json`, run the following:
+With that saved to `configuration.json`, run the following, again substituting
+anything in angle brackets:

 ```
 t2t-insights-server \
-  --configuration=configuration.json \
+  --configuration=<path to configuration.json> \
-  --static_path=`pwd`/tensor2tensor/insights/polymer
+  --static_path=<a static path to tensor2tensor/insights/polymer.
+The quickest way to do this is to substitute this field with `pwd` and run this command within the polymer directory itself>
 ```

 This will bring up a minimal [Flask](http://flask.pocoo.org/) REST service